 Resilience exists in all of us, and it is not some unique character trait imparted to a select few.
 This strength that emerges within us when we experience something traumatic that allows us to get back up again is resilience.
 And we can all think of a time when we felt like we couldn’t bear the weight of the world any longer but somehow sprung into action again and decided that life was worth living even in its darkest moments.
-During those times, products like CBD Oil UK can help you cope up.

 However, this innate mental strength is something we can build upon, as an emotional muscle, to help us be ready for the next time the universe decides to write us a plot twist.
 It doesn’t mean you’ll become a robot who doesn’t feel anymore; instead, resilience means healthily coping with your emotions so that you can heal.
 So how do we do that, exactly?